Calls grow to curb finance industry's 'buy now, pay later' – DW – 01/10/2023

 Yet the US is not at the forefront of this e-commerce trend.
 In 2021, Northwestern Europe was the champion of pay-later transactions.
 In Sweden they accounted for 25% of domestic online sales, in Germany 20%, Norway 18%, Finland 13% followed by Denmark, the Netherlands, Australia, New Zealand, Belgium, the UK, France and Singapore.

-Overall buy now, pay later accounted for only 3% of e-commerce payments in 2021, which leaves room for growth.
+Overall, buy now, pay later accounted for only 3% of e-commerce payments in 2021, which leaves room for growth.
 But any increased popularity will bring rules.
-The US may not be at the forefront of buy now, pay later, but their regulatory decisions will have a big impact on how these companies work around the world.
+The United States may not be at the forefront of BNPL, but its regulatory decisions will have a big impact on how these companies work around the world.